hroptatyr/dateutils/index.md

 dadd
 ----
-  A tool to perform date/duration arithmetic in the shell.
-Given a date and a a list of durations this will compute new dates.
+  A tool to perform date arithmetic (date maths) in the shell.
+Given a date and a list of durations this will compute new dates.
 Given a duration and a list of dates this will compute new dates.

     dadd 2010-02-02 +4d